Mostyn Hanger

-Sir (John) Mostyn Hanger KBE (3 January 1908 – 11 August 1980) was a judge in the Australian state of Queensland, rising to become Chief Justice and Administrator of the state.
+Sir (John) Mostyn Hanger KBE (3 January 1908 – 11 August 1980) was a judge in Queensland, Australia.
+He was Chief Justice of Queensland and Administrator of Queensland (deputy for the Governor of Queensland).

 Early years

 Hanger was born on 3 January 1908 at Rockhampton to parents Thomas Hanger and Myfanwy Granville-Jones.
 He was the second of five children, including the playwright Eunice Hanger.
-He was educated at Gympie High School where his father was the headmaster.
+He was educated at Gympie State High School where his father was the headmaster.
 Hanger became captain of the school and later dux of the school in 1925.
 He won a scholarship to attend and study at the University of Queensland where he obtained a Bachelor of Arts in 1929.
 Later, he obtained a Masters of Law in 1941 from the University of Queensland and lectured in company law at the university.

 He married Greta Lumley Robertson at St Andrew's Presbyterian Church in Brisbane on 8 April 1936.

 Wartime service

 Hanger enlisted in the Royal Australian Air Force on 25 May 1942 and became a flight lieutenant.
 He served in Merauke in Dutch New Guinea until 2 May 1945.